frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 Take for instance the transformation matrices of the scene's camera, which are often used in many shader programs.
 One way to access their value from shaders is through uniforms, bound before each program's execution.
-However, this is a typical use case for UBOs which offer two advantages over uniforms here.
+However, this is a typical use case where UBOs offer two advantages over uniforms.
 * Rendering is more efficient, as the UBO is only bound once.
 * Inside the C++ code, you are not required to expose the camera data to shaders anymore.
   It can be refactored away, reducing coupling between the classes.

-In this post, we will create a UBO class that handles boilerplate OpenGL code, and offers a simple syntax to write data inside the buffer.
+In this post, we will create a UBO class that handles boilerplate OpenGL code and offers a simple syntax to write data inside the buffer.

-## Memory management
+## Memory Management

 A uniform buffer is described by two properties: a binding point, and a memory layout.
 For the user, memory is segmented according to the different variables; in our camera example, we store the view and projection as `mat4`.